Sigurimi

 In 2008 the Albanian parliament discussed opening the so-called "Sigurimi files", but the Socialist Party of Albania contested it.
-A government commission, created in 2015, has been assigned the task of publicizing the Sigurimi files and identifying candidates for public office who had collaborated with the Communist regime; however, as of early 2017, the commission has not yet started its work, and critics have pointed out that most of the files were probably destroyed long ago.
+A government commission, created in 2015, has been assigned the task of publicizing the Sigurimi files and identifying candidates for public office who had collaborated with the communist regime; however, as of early 2017, the commission has not yet started its work, and critics have pointed out that most of the files were probably destroyed long ago.

 History

-The Sigurimi was established on 19 March 1943 according to Elsie, but according to recent studies it was instituted on the 10th of December 1944, named People's Defense Directory, direct translation of Serbo-Croat OZNA.
-Enver Hoxha typically credited the Sigurimi as having been instrumental in his faction's gaining power in Albania over other partisan groups.
+While recent data places the Sigurimi's official foundation on 10 December 1944 as the OZNA ('Department for Protection of the People'), historian Robert Elsie has argued that its organisational roots go as far back as 19 March 1943.
+Enver Hoxha credited the Sigurimi as instrumental in his faction's ability to gain power over other Albanian partisan groups.
 The People's Defense Division, formed in 1945 from Haxhi Lleshi's most reliable resistance fighters, was the precursor to the Sigurimi's 5,000-strong uniformed internal security force.

 In 1989 the division was organized into five regiments of mechanized infantry that could be ordered to quell any domestic disturbances posing a threat to the Party of Labour of Albania leadership.
 The Sigurimi had an estimated 30,000 officers, approximately 7,500 of them assigned to the People's Army.

 The organization ceased to exist in name in July 1991 and was replaced by the SHIK (National Informative Service).
 In early 1992, information on the organization, responsibilities, and functions of the SHIK was not available in Western publications.
 Some Western observers believed, however, that many of the officers and leaders of the SHIK had served in the Sigurimi and that the basic structures of the two organizations were similar.